 Astrid’s preconceived notions about werewolves fly right out the window when she lays eyes on the ridiculously sexy Bodie.
 He’s not smelly and brainless at all, actually.
 The werewolf is sweet, upstanding, and downright hot.

-If you're not already hooked on Carrie Thorne's delicious romances, you're in for a treat.
-This paranormal romance series will leave you deliciously satisfied... and eager for more.
+Carrie Thorne’s fresh take on paranormal romance will leave you deliciously satisfied… and eager for more.